 This technology works by transmitting a blue light into the oral cavity, and when viewed through the device, healthy areas of the oral cavity appear green and abnormal areas in the oral cavity produce a different hue.
 With this technology, we can help efficiently and effectively assess a patient’s oral cavity for signs of oral cancer.
 If necessary, we may recommend a surgical biopsy for a more accurate diagnosis of an abnormal area.

 With the intraoral scanner, patients no longer have to sit through messy, goopy impressions.
 The traditional method of impressions often result in an uncomfortable dental experience, and some patients may even experience gagging.
 However, with digital impressions, patients can undergo a more comfortable and faster dental experience.
 The intraoral scanner essentially works by scanning the teeth to produce 3D images, which are available immediately after the scan.

 In addition, the intraoral scanner allows patients to receive their restorations faster than ever before.
 Because the intraoral scanner provides accurate measurements of the mouth, patients review restorations that are tailored to their unique needs.

 Ultradent Gemini 810 + 980 Diode Laser

-As the first dual wavelength soft tissue diode laser in the U.S., the Ultradent Gemini 810 + 980 Diode Laser allows for faster and smoother removal of soft tissue.
-This advanced laser technology also offers these key benefits for patients: less bleeding, minimal swelling, and the improved patient experienced during soft tissue treatments.
+As the first dual-wavelength soft tissue diode laser in the U.S., the Ultradent Gemini 810 + 980 Diode Laser allows for faster and smoother removal of soft tissue.
+This advanced laser technology also offers these key benefits for patients: less bleeding, minimal swelling, and an improved patient experience during soft tissue treatments.